 We are always on the quest for the perfect brownie.
-If you’ve been on one of our courses you may have eaten one of our favourite plain brownies as a welcome treat.
+If you’ve been on one of our courses you may have eaten one of our favourite chocolate brownies as a welcome treat.
 This recipe is a mixture of a few of our favourite brownie recipes with a twist.

 These delicious little festive orange and mincemeat brownies are a treat to behold – either top with a mirror glaze for a dinner party finish or serve as a rustic festive afternoon treat as an alternative to mince pies.